In what products does Fazer use palm oil?

 - In several yeast dough palm oil has been replaced with rapeseed oil already years ago.

-Why has Fazer decided to make a new commitment?
+Why has Fazer decided to make a palm oil commitment?

 GreenPalm/ Book and claim system has been an important step towards a sustainable palm oil supply chain.
 In 2012 and 2013, all Fazer’s palm oil was covered by GreenPalm certificates.
 However, we acknowledge the need to move forward in order to ensure that our products do not include unacceptable palm oil from unsustainable sources.
 We also want to go beyond certificates and see what more can we do to reduce the negative impact on the environment in the primary production.

-What has Fazer done earlier to ensure sustainable palm oil purchasing?
+What is Fazer doing to ensure sustainable palm oil purchasing?